Peliha-ip/Profound-Configuration/README.md

 - Party Time (Use an iron tube on neon)
 - No Need For X-Ray (Craft a sculkium dowser)
 - Sponsored By NordVPN...
 Not Really (Hide yourself from an IP tracker with the VPN effect)
+- Let There Be Rock...
+AOOOOOOOOOO!
+(Craft a werewolf harp)
+- Big Bad Woofer (Bring a werewolf to the Cyber dimension)